moonseer/church-planner-v2/progress.md

 - [ ] Middleware configuration issue in `eventTypeRoutes.ts` with error "Router.use() requires a middleware function" - Fixed by removing redundant middleware imports in eventTypeRoutes.ts since protection is already applied at the server level
 - [ ] Event types not loading properly, suggesting an issue with the event types endpoint - Fixed by ensuring the server-side code properly handles churchId from either request parameters or the authenticated user
 - [ ] All queries for February 2025 return "Events found: 0," which may indicate a problem if events should exist - Fixed by adding detailed logging to diagnose the issue and confirming that the date range calculation is correct
-- [ ] Excessive authentication requests to `/api/auth/me` suggesting inefficient client-side polling - Fixed by updating the useAuth hook to prevent repeated API calls and use the authAPI service properly
+- [ ] Excessive authentication requests to `/api/auth/me` suggesting inefficient client-side polling - Fixed by updating the useAuth hook to prevent repeated API calls and use the authAPI service properly.

+## Designed by Curtis